 The route is rated E (hikers) except for the last part (PD, a little difficult).

-- Meteo: you can find all the needed informations at the official site of the Valle d'Aosta Region:
+- You can get meteo information at the official site of the Regione Valle d'Aosta:

 Valle d'Aosta Meteo